gempir/blog/content/blog/logs.md

 Please excuse the language in the log, twitch chat can be a crazy place.
 At the same time I started adding features to gempbot like saving all Oddshot links to another log.
 Oddshots were basically the first type of clips.
 Oddshots made the whole clipping meta even possible thanks to an easy to use browser extension, but this blog post isn't about clips.

-The pastebin method was valid at the time because only a few people were requesting logs and I was only hosting it for 1 streamer basically.
+The pastebin method was enough at the time because only a few people were requesting logs and I was only hosting it for 1 streamer basically.

 ## Getting a server